luyadev/luya/docs/guide/lesson-admin-custom-angular-view.md

 {
     // disables the route based permissions checks public $disablePermissionCheck = true;
-    // let the controller know that actionData returns data in API Format (json). public $apiResponseActions = ['data'];
+    // let the controller know that actionData returns data in API Format (JSON). public $apiResponseActions = ['data'];

     // The view file to rendern when entering this controller